E. W. Scripps Company: 1994–2000: Realignments and change

 In October 1995, Comcast announced the purchase of Scripps' cable provider operation.

 In 1997, Scripps bought daily newspapers in the Texas cities of Abilene, Wichita Falls, San Angelo and Plano, plus the paper in Anderson, S.C. from Harte-Hanks Communications, along with 25 non-daily newspapers and San Antonio-based KENS-TV and KENS.
 The purchase price was to be between $605 and $775 million, depending on a federal ruling.
-(Scripps eventually spun off all of its newspapers into Journal Media Group in 2015.)
+(Scripps eventually spun off all of its newspapers into Journal Media Group in 2015. and then sold KENS and their TV counterpart to the A.H.
+Belo Corporation in 1997, in exchange for the acquisition of 56% stake in the Food Network for $75 million.)

 In March 1996, KSHB owner Scripps Howard Broadcasting reached a deal to manage KMCI under a local marketing agreement.
 That August, KMCI then dropped much of its home shopping programming and rebranded as "38 Family Greats", with a family-oriented general entertainment format from 6:00 a.m. to midnight, with HSN programming being relegated to the overnight hours.
 The new KMCI lineup included an inventory of programs that KSHB owned but had not had time to air after it switched to NBC in 1994.

 Exercising an option from the 1996 pact with Miller, Scripps bought KMCI outright for $14.6 million in 2000, forming a legal duopoly with KSHB.
 In 1998, the company sold Scripps Howard Productions, and Cinetel Productions was renamed to Scripps Productions.